Have you ever considered working with a registered dietitian? Read on to learn what a non-diet dietitian is, and why they may be a good fit for you.

 The term may seem like an oxymoron, but a non-diet dietitian is a real thing!

-I am a non-diet dietitian and I get a lot of confused looks when I try to explain what I do.
+I am a non-diet dietitian, and I receive lots of confused looks when I try to explain what I do.
 It feels important to define this term, though, because this approach to health can greatly benefit many people.

 To clarify: a registered dietitian is a healthcare provider that is formally trained to identify, diagnose and treat a nutritional concern.
+A dietitian’s goal is to help someone manage or improve medical conditions or struggles with food and eating behaviors.
 To become a registered dietitian, one must complete years of extensive education and training, and pass a registration exam.
 Then they can formally provide provide medical nutrition therapy in a variety of settings.
-The goal of a dietitian is to help someone improve or manage medical conditions or struggles with food.

 A non-diet (or anti-diet) dietitian is also a registered dietitian who has extensive knowledge of how food affects a person’s body and brain.